thebigsleepjoe/TTT-Bots-2/README.md

 It is designed to be as modular as possible, allowing for easy customization and expansion.
 It is designed for TTT2 while being fully playable in regular TTT.

+Until this line is removed from the readme, please do not create any extensions to this addon, as compatibility may change rapidly before/around release.

 ## How to use
 1. Download the latest version from the Steam Workshop **(Will go here when ready)**
 2. Start a p2p or dedicated server with sufficient player slots on a map with a navmesh or on one of the included maps.